-Trump Administration Plans New Sanctions On North Korea
+Trump Administration Orders New Sanctions On North Korea

-The Trump administration is preparing to announce additional sanctions on North Korea, in response to Pyongyang's renegade nuclear program.
+President Trump ordered new economic sanctions Thursday against any bank or other company doing business with North Korea, in response to Pyongyang's renegade nuclear program.

-Trump teased the announcement Thursday morning during a meeting on the sidelines of the United Nations General Assembly in New York.

-"We will be putting more sanctions on North Korea," the president told reporters during a meeting with Afghanistan's president, Ashraf Ghani.
+The move is designed to tighten the economic screws on North Korean leader Kim Jong Un, in hopes of halting his development of nuclear warheads and the missiles to deliver them.

+"For much too long, North Korea has been allowed to abuse the international financial system to facilitate funding for its nuclear weapons and missile programs," Trump said.
+"Tolerance for this disgraceful practice must end now."

-Trump is meeting Thursday with leaders of South Korea and Japan, two U.S. allies that have been rattled by North Korea's nuclear and missile tests.
+Trump made the announcement during a lunchtime meeting in New York with leaders of South Korea and Japan — two U.S. allies that have been rattled by North Korea's nuclear saber rattling.

+He also said China had taken steps to limit financing to North Korea, citing a surprise directive from the Chinese Central Bank.
+China is North Korea's No. 1 trading partner.

+Trump signed an executive order expanding the authority of the U.S. Treasury Department to target individuals, banks and other companies that finance or facilitate trade with North Korea.

 Last week, North Korea launched a ballistic missile high over Japanese territory.

-"North Korea has continued to make provocations, and this is extremely deplorable," South Korean President Moon Jae-in said through a translator.
+"North Korea has continued to make provocations, and this is extremely deplorable," South Korean President Moon Jae-in said earlier Thursday through an interpreter.
 "But the U.S. has responded firmly and in a very good way."

-Trump kidded Moon about his use (or his translator's use) of the word "deplorable."
+Trump kidded Moon about his use (or his interpreter's use) of the word "deplorable."

 "That's been a very lucky word for me and many millions of people," Trump said.